Hedging in trading explained

 What is hedging in trading?

 Hedging in trading is when you open opposite positions in the same market to try to reduce risk.
-This can happen within a single account or across multiple accounts.

 In simple terms, hedging is:

-• You go long (buy) a market
+• You go long (buy) a market in one account

-• Then you go short (sell) that same market
+• Then you go short (sell) that same market in a different account

 The idea is to protect yourself if the trade goes against you.

 And in some areas of finance, like portfolio management, hedging has a place.
-But in futures trading, especially at the individual trader level, it doesn’t work the way most people think.
+But in prop futures trading, especially at the individual trader level, it doesn’t work the way most people think.

 Instead of taking a loss or letting a trade play out, hedging can trap you in a position where nothing moves forward.
 And in real brokerage accounts, this kind of behavior is often restricted.